brews/tellervo-python/README.md

                                        results_format = 'comprehensive')

 # Open connection to Tellervo server, throw it our query, close connection.
-with tel.Connection(TARGET_URL, USERNAME, 'mypassword') as con:
+with tel.Connection(TARGET_URL, USERNAME, 'MyPassword!') as con:
     reply = con.execute(search_query)

 # Parse TRiDaS XML from server.
 See `lxml` for details.